Websoft9Archive/ansible-onlyoffice/docs/solution-smtp.md

 # SMTP

-Sending mail is a common feature for ONLYOFFICE.
-With a large number of users' practice and feedback, only one way is recommended, that is, using the **third-party SMTP service** to send the email.
+With lots of users' practice and feedback, the most recommended way is using the **third-party SMTP service** to send the email.

 > Do not try to install **Sendmail** or other Mail server software on your Cloud Server for sending mail, because it has great difficulty in maintenance.